 Over 400 faculty members are at the heart of the EcoLeague.
 Faculty bring a diversity of expertise, research interests, teaching experience and life lessons to both other faculty members and the students they mentor.
-Through the EcoLeague consortium, faculty have many opportunities to collaborate with one another on curriculum, pedagogy, research projects, and scholarship.
+Through the EcoLeague consortium, faculty have many opportunities to collaborate with one another on curricula, pedagogy, research projects, and scholarship.
 Partnering with other faculty on projects, instruction and other initiatives offers an array of rewards such as improved services, greater student learning and the ability to grow as a professional.
 By working with others, faculty can extend their reach and achieve more of their goals than by working alone.
-Each month we’ll highlight faculty members from each college and bring attention to how faculty are working together.
 Faculty are encouraged to learn about one another and explore potential collaborations; contact your EcoLeague faculty representative or the EcoLeague Coordinator for more information.

 Past Curricular Collaborations Have Included: